Kapilarny/MCPMappingViewer/README.md

 MCP Mapping Viewer
 =================
+**The official MCP Mapping Viewer made by bspkrs was no longer supported, so if you want the latest version you better check here**

 A small GUI for viewing the mappings from Minecraft obfuscated code names to MCP code names.

 ### Links of Interest